Marist College Participant Pool

 How to sign up to participate in a study

-When you first log into the site (at https://marist.sona-systems.com), make sure your account is configured to email you at the address you check most often.
+Important: Once you log in, make sure your account is set up to email you at the address you check most often.
 The default is for the system to contact you (with confirmation and reminder information that you will need) at your Marist email address.
-If there is another address that you use more often, change your contact information under “My Profile > provide an alternate email address.”
+If there is another address that you use more often, change your contact information under “My Profile > Provide an alternate email address.”

 Once you sign up for a study, an email confirmation will be sent to you.
-If you do not receive an email confirmation, go back into the system to make sure that your appointment actually registered.
+If you do not receive an email confirmation, log into Sona to make sure your appointment actually registered, and make sure Sona has your correct email address.
 You can see details about your appointment under “My Schedule/Credits.”

 After you have participated

-When you have completed your required hour of participation, your research participation “credit” will be visible under “My Schedule & Credits” on the Sona website.
+When you have completed your required hour of participation, your research participation “credit” will be visible on the main page of your Sona account under “Credits Overview.”

 Expect to receive credit within 24 hours of having completed your participation.
 If 24 hours has passed and you did not receive credit, contact the researcher of the study you participated in directly (his or her email will be on Sona) and explain the situation.Late arrivals